tdownie0/music-theor-ease/topics/Fundamentals/ch5.md

 allows for a great deal of flexibility when setting up data.
 These objects within objects can be as large as they are needed to be, and giving the data implicit meaning is much quicker in these circumstances.
-More modern languages have ways to loop over objects with for loops, and this would be an alternative in Javascript
+More modern languages have ways to loop over objects with for loops, and this would be an alternative in Javascript:

 ```js
 const jobs = {